d2s/Documentation/_posts/2018-04-10-Changelog.md

 title:  "Changelog"
 permalink: changelog
 ---
 I am using the application on a daily basis and it evolves during my own use.
 Suggestions for new *features*, *enhancements* and *bug reports* are more than welcome.
 [Please add an issue](https://github.com/rsyncOSX/RsyncOSX/issues) regarding requests or bugs.
-For more information about signing and notarizing of RsyncOSX see [the notarized info](/notarized).
+For more information about signing and notarizing of RsyncOSX see [the notarized info](/post/notarized/).

-### Signing and notarizing
+## Signing and notarizing

-Also see [signing and notarized of RsyncOSX](/notarized).
+Also see [signing and notarized of RsyncOSX](/post/notarized/).
 All releases of RsyncOSX are signed and notarized.

+## RsyncOSX on macOS 11 - Big Sur and Xcode 12

+I have installed in test, macOS 11 - Big Sur and Xcode 12.
+RsyncOSX is built and executed on macOS 11.
+For the moment only used default version of rsync because there were some issues installing latest version of rsync (issues with `xcode-select --install` which is required to install Homebrew).

-### RsyncOSX on macOS Catalina
+## RsyncOSX on macOS Catalina

 If you are installing on macOS Catalina and utilize a local version of rsync, execute the rsync utility in a terminal window before using RsyncOSX.
 There is a process of granting access for the rsync utility before using it by RsyncOSX.
 MacOS Catalina will also ask permission for accessing your home catalog first time you start RsyncOSX.

 If you also utilize the menu-app (RsyncOSXsched), be aware of you might have to force quit RsyncOSX the first time you start the menu-app.
 This is because the macOS Catalina ask for permissions when starting the menu-app for the first time and RsyncOSX is not closed automatically when starting the menu-app.
 This might happen only once first time start on the macOS Catalina.

-### Some words about RsyncOSX
+## Some words about RsyncOSX

 RsyncOSX is not developed to be an easy to use synchronize and backup tool.
 The main purpose is to assist and ease the use of rsync to synchronize files on your Mac to remote FreeBSD and Linux servers.
 And of course restore files from those remote servers.